 Our dive masters for the trip were Russel (cruise director), Anto, Handri and Yulis.
 Our group went with Anto and Yulis, and we have nothing but praises for them.
 Anto is exceptionally amazing at spotting little critters and pygmy seahorses that we got bored of it by the end of the trip (I know… so spoiled) and Yulis is a quiet, yet skilled and caring dive master.

-To get to Raja Ampat (meaning “Four Kings” in Indonesian by the way) we had to fly into a city called Sorong.
-Sorong is located in West Papua region which is on the more remote part of Indonesia.
-Even though I am Indonesian, I have never been to this part of the country nor do I know anyone else who has – it is very remote!
+To get to Raja Ampat we had to fly into a city called Sorong.
+Sorong is located in the West Papua region, which is on the more remote part of Indonesia.
+Even though I am Indonesian I have never been to this part of the country nor do I know anyone else who has – it is that remote!
 I do remember reading about West Papua in history textbooks and educational TV shows when I was in grade school, so it was quite surreal for me to be visiting this region.

 To get to Sorong from Singapore, we did two legs of flights: We first flew to Makassar using Silk Air, then from Makassar to Sorong using Garuda.
 I find that this is the most straightforward way to get there from Singapore.
 The alternative way would be to fly through Jakarta, then through Makassar or Manado before finally going to Sorong which would have taken ages.

-We had to stay overnight in Makassar since our flight from Singapore lands at night and goes out at 4am the next morning.
+We had to stay overnight in Makassar since our flight from Singapore lands at night and goes out at 4 am the next morning.
 Thankfully there is an Ibis budget hotel right in the airport!
-Rooms were very basic and the hotel was noisy with people coming in and out at night (probably to catch their flight), but extremely cheap and convenient for transit travellers.
+Rooms were very basic and the hotel was noisy with people coming in and out at night (probably to catch their flight), but extremely cheap and convenient for transit travelers.

 Once we got to the port, we transferred on to a small dinghy for a short boat ride on to the Black Manta.